 A Safe System approach does not disregard that all road users have a responsibility to act with care, but in a safe system the responsibility is proportional to the risk of causing serious injury.
 Drivers of motorised vehicles bear the greatest responsibility for safety, while cyclists and pedestrians less so because they rarely cause serious injury.
+All road users have a significant responsibility to share the road correctly, consider their actions and in accordance with the law, those who transgress, or make momentary errors especially while driving cars and lorries, have the potential to cause more harm than vulnerable road users who do so.

-In a Safe System priority should be given to the vulnerability of human beings, not to vehicle mobility at any cost.
+In a Safe System priority should therefore be given to the vulnerability of human beings, not to vehicle mobility at any cost.
 This can pose challenges in a rural county like Somerset where there are significant lengths of rural roads, some of which have historic and constrained layouts, in addition to lengthy commutes both within and across the county.